filipelima18/devcontainers.github.io/supporting.md

 | `hostRequirements` | object | Codespaces reads this property from devcontainer.json, not image metadata. |
 {: .table .table-bordered .table-responsive}

+### <a href="#codesandbox" name="codesandbox" class="anchor"> CodeSandbox </a>

+[CodeSandbox](https://codesandbox.io/) provides cloud development environments running on a microVM architecture.

+The free tier includes 2 vCPUs and 2 GB RAM per environment and these specs are customizable.
+Due to memory snapshotting, CodeSandbox resumes and branches an environment in under 2 seconds.

+With CodeSandbox, you can import a GitHub repository to do full app development and conduct code reviews.
+It also supports creating sandboxes (isolated development instances) to prototype an idea.
+You can code using the CodeSandbox web editor, VS Code, or the CodeSandbox iOS app.

 ### <a href="#devpod" name="devpod" class="anchor"> DevPod </a>

 [DevPod](https://github.com/loft-sh/devpod) is a client-only tool to create reproducible developer environments based on a devcontainer.json on any backend.
 Each developer environment runs in a container and is specified through a devcontainer.json.
 Through DevPod providers these environments can be created on any backend, such as the local computer, a Kubernetes cluster, any reachable remote machine or in a VM in the cloud.